playn/playn.github.io/docs/skeleton.md

 ```

 The main cross-platform game code is in the `core` module.
 The cross-platform game assets are in
 the `assets` module.
-Due to requirements of the Anrdoid and RoboVM builds, it is most convenient to
+Due to requirements of the Android and RoboVM builds, it is most convenient to
 have the assets in a separate module rather than bundled with the `core` module.
 The remaining
 modules deal with the various supported target platforms.